What traits does a person have? Description of people's character: individual qualities and examples

 Accuracy

-An important quality that everyone has the majority do not differ in neatness in clothes, eating, as they consider this to be secondary: “tanks are not afraid of dirt”
+An important quality that everyone has the majority are not careful in dressing or eating, as they consider this to be of secondary importance: “tanks are not afraid of dirt”

 Thrift - Generosity

-spenders in money, but thrifty in things; generosity is manifested in emotions and feelings they know the price of the money they earn, so they try to be frugal; generosity is balanced and rational.
+spenders with money, but thrifty with things; generosity manifests itself in emotions and feelings they know the value of the money they earn, so they try to be thrifty; generosity is balanced and rational.
 A generous man is always adored by women

 Loyalty

 Typical for most loving ladies.
-In women, loyalty is correlated with devotion men are polygamous, so being faithful to one woman is nonsense for some of them.
+In women, fidelity is correlated with devotion men are polygamous, so being faithful to one woman is nonsense for some of them.
 However, many of them are monogamous

-Thus, the same character traits in men and women can manifest themselves in different ways.
-But among the set of qualities there are those that belong only to the weak half and those that courageous people possess.
+Thus, the same character traits can manifest themselves differently in men and women.
+But among the set of qualities there are those that relate only to the weaker half and those that courageous people possess.

 The main features of women

-• Female intuition.
-A woman's feelings, her understanding and analysis pass through the heart, which quiveringly perceives the environment and evaluates it.
-Often she avoids committing some acts without thinking about anything.
-It’s just that something stops her, as if protecting her for children, her husband, parents, to whom she is support and support.
+• Women's intuition.
+A woman’s feelings, her understanding and analysis pass through her heart, which reverently perceives the surroundings and evaluates them.
+She often avoids doing certain things without thinking about anything.
+Something just stops her, as if she is saving her for her children, her husband, her parents, for whom she is support and support.

-• Tenderness, softness, sensuality, love are obligatory female qualities.
-They are inherent in every representative of the weaker sex.
-They make men do things and support them in difficult times.
+• Tenderness, softness, sensuality, love are mandatory feminine qualities.
+They are inherent in every representative of the fairer sex.
+They force men to do things and support them in difficult times.

 • Empathy- a quality that does not allow a woman to pass by and not support someone in need of help, which leads to sincere compassion.

-• romanticism.
-Every woman who dreams of a "prince on a white horse", "hovers in the clouds" in "rose-colored glasses" has this trait.
+• Romance.
+Every woman who dreams of a “prince on a white horse” and “has her head in the clouds” with “rose-colored glasses” has this trait.

-• Meekness, the ability to remain silent when “thunder and lightning” is overhead, the ability to endure the anger and indignation of a man.
+• Meekness, the ability to remain silent when there is “thunder and lightning” overhead, the ability to endure the anger and indignation of a man.

 • Mysteriousness.
-Every woman should have a secret that is not accessible to the comprehension of a man.
-If a woman is an "open book", she loses interest in the stronger sex.
+Every woman must have a secret that cannot be comprehended by a man.
+If a woman is an “open book”, she loses interest from the stronger sex.

-• Women's weakness.
-The impotence of the fairer sex is manifested not in what she does, but in what she is capable of.
-Many women, having a strong character, keep it a secret and do not show it to anyone.
-But at the right moment, stamina and will are manifested, which come as a surprise to others.
+• Feminine weakness.
+The powerlessness of the fairer sex is manifested not in what she does, but in what she is capable of.
+Many women, having a strong character, keep it secret and do not show it to anyone.
+But at the right moment, perseverance and will manifest themselves, which come as a surprise to others.

 The main features of men

-• Masculinity, strength, courage, the ability to do things - these are purely masculine qualities that make him attractive in the eyes of a woman.
+• Masculinity, strength, courage, the ability to perform actions - these are purely masculine qualities that make him attractive in the eyes of a woman.

-• persistence and purposefulness, pragmatism and the ability to achieve one's own goals are character traits of a strong-willed person who is able to create.
-It is the creativity of a man that allows you to create new cities and establish connections.
+• Perseverance and determination, pragmatism and the ability to achieve one’s own are character traits of a strong-willed person capable of creating.
+It is a man’s creativity that allows him to create new cities and establish connections.

 • Dedication- a quality that moves the stronger sex to exploits and accomplishments at the cost of their lives.

 • Responsibility.
-Most men do not think about themselves, but about their children, wife, loved ones.
-This makes them reliable and able to protect what they really hold dear.
+Most men do not think about themselves, but about their children, wives, and loved ones.
+This makes them reliable and able to protect what is truly dear to them.

-• Liberty- one of the traits that allows a man to realize himself in life and for which they stand to the last.
-For each of them, inner and outer freedom is important, which give him many opportunities.
+• Freedom- one of the traits that allows a man to realize himself in life and for which they stand to the last.
+For each of them, internal and external freedom is important, which gives him many opportunities.

-• The scale of thinking and independence in decision-making make a man strong and self-confident, able to make discoveries and drive progress.
+• Bigness of thinking and independence in decision making make a man strong and self-confident, capable of making discoveries and making progress.

-• Sharp mind and a special sense of humor- qualities that help others in good times and in difficult times.
+• A sharp mind and a special sense of humor– qualities that help others in good times and in difficult times.

-The main qualities characteristic of representatives of different sexes are indicated here, but there are much more differences.
+Here are the basic qualities characteristic of representatives of different sexes, but there are much more differences.

 Video: Exercises to develop good qualities